coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

     return weights, biases
 ```

-Now we have data and `weights`and `biases` .
-It's time to implement the Maths magic.
-Let's begin Shall we?

 There is a thing called [Broadcasting](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) in numpy universe that enables vector and matrix addition or subtraction with at least one dimension in common or 1.
 Actually, its much more than this but here it will help us in adding the vector of biases with the matrix.

 Finally Let's do Forward propagation (i.e From Input to Output)